indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/02-product-idea.md

 A unique, trustless architecture underpins the core features:

-1. **Self-Custodial Commitment Vault:** To enhance commitment, users stake SOL into a smart contract.
+1. **Self-Custodial Commitment Vault:** To enhance commitment, users initialize a vault with SOL into a smart contract.
 The vault requires users to perform a daily on-chain "check-in" to build a study streak.
 The vault only unlocks the funds for withdrawal after the user successfully completes a pre-defined streak (e.g., a 30-day streak).
 2. **Permissionless NFT Credentials:** Upon successful completion of a commitment streak, the user is granted the ability to mint their own verifiable NFT credential directly from a permissionless on-chain program.

 This approach creates tangible achievements and addresses motivation gaps in a decentralized, user-centric way.
 The MVP will feature a simple React frontend